 California Disaster Help and Information Center

-This website is designed to provide information and resources regarding public assistance and services available to individuals and families impacted by California wildfires and mudslides.
+This website is designed to provide information and resources regarding public assistance and services available to individuals and families impacted by California wildfires and other natural disasters or emergencies.

 Resource Guides to Disaster Assistance